 Email automation ensures that you are sending a relevant email to every customer, and not making any blunders in sharing the information.

-For example, if you want to greet a new customer who recently subscribed to your email list, you can set trigger in your email automation software with a welcome email written for this very situation.
+For example, if you want to greet a new customer who recently signed up as a trial user, you can set a trigger in your email automation software with a welcome email written for this very situation.
 Your email automation tool will deliver this email to the right recipient at the right time.

 This increases the relevancy of your emails, which is important to retain your customers.
 After all, 55% of customers like email messages that contain relevant products and offers.

 You can create several campaigns with the help of email marketing automation.
 These campaigns will help you increase your sales, bring back lost customers, spread word of mouth, which will, in turn, grow your revenue.

 Automated emails generate 320% more revenue than non-automated ones.

 Abandoned carts, for example, can cost you millions of dollars, however, this revenue is recoverable.
 Of course, not all of it, but you can get back at least a portion of it with the help of automated emails.
 And even this small portion of it can hugely impact your overall revenue.

 You can plan campaigns to remind customers to buy the products that they saved in their carts, for example, and boom your revenue if even if half of them actually buy those products!
 Along with those products, you can also recommend them new ones based on their search history and persuade them to buy them.